ibm-cloud-docs/apps/ts_apps.md

 This behavior is by design of Cloud Foundry.
 {: tsCauses}

-You can manually restart the app by typing the following command in the command line interface:
+You can manually restart an app that is already deployed by typing the following command in the command-line interface:
 {: tsResolve}

 ```
-ibmcloud cf push appname -p app_path
+ibmcloud cf restart <APPNAME>
 ```
 {: codeblock}